jasperslits/haithowifi/README.md

 | Preset mode<sup>*</sup> | Sets to corresponding preset mode |

 \* Supported preset modes are `Low`, `Medium`, `High`, `Auto`, `Autonight`, `Timer 10`, `Timer 20`, `Timer 30`

-> [!NOTE]
-> We intend to provide support for the `CVE` and `HRU200` in the (near) future, but these seem to be a bit more challanging due to the different possible control styles (commands) used.
-Help us by providing [feedback](https://github.com/jasperslits/haithowifi/issues)!.

 ## Differences with the Itho WiFi add-on Home Assistant MQTT Discovery
 Custom autotemp roomnames and CO2 remote names are also unique to this integration.